thiesgehrmann/delftrnaseq/README.md

 > make TRIMMOMATIC
 ```

 If you start a step and you have not completed the dependencies of that step, it will run those first.
-E.g.:

 Installation
 ===============